asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 The often-used argument against product team organization is, *"What if we organize around products and one team has no work for a specific product?
 That's why it won't work here!"* This is an argument that is rooted in a project-thinking mindset.
 As teams coalesce around products and those teams have dedicated product owners, the team is now responsible for pushing that product forward.

-Typically, products should be small enough that teams will have multiple products.
+Typically, products should be small enough that teams will have ownership of multiple products.
 This reduces the likelihood that one team starves for work.
-If a specific product team really does have no work, which is unlikely, products can be shifted but teams should be kept together.
+If a specific product team really doesn't have work, which is unlikely, products can be shifted but teams should be kept together.
 When products are shifted a team still owns that code and you still get the benefits of code ownership.
 While it's not ideal, you are trading institutional knowledge for team flexibility.

 ###Consistency